linq2db/linq2db.EntityFrameworkCore/README.md

 After that you can just call DbContext and IQueryable extension methods, provided by `LINQ To DB`.

-There are many missed in EF extensions for CRUD Operations ([watch our video](https://www.youtube.com/watch?v=m--oX73EGeQ)):
+There are many extensions for CRUD Operations missing in vanilla EF ([watch our video](https://www.youtube.com/watch?v=m--oX73EGeQ)):
 ```cs
 ctx.BulkCopy(new BulkCopyOptions {...}, items);
 query.Insert(ctx.Products.ToLinqToDBTable(), s => new Product { Name = s.Name ... });
 query.Update(ctx.Products.ToLinqToDBTable(), prev => new Product { Name = "U_" + prev.Name ... })
 query.Delete();
 ```
-Some extensions requires `ITable<T>` interface, so we have provided a way how to transform `DbSet<T>` to `ITable<T>` - `ToLinqToDBtable()` extension method.
+Some extensions require LINQ To DB `ITable<T>` interface, which could be acquired from  `DbSet<T>` using `ToLinqToDBTable()` extension method.

-Interface `ITable<T>` has several extensions that may be useful for complex databases and custom queries:
+For `ITable<T>` interface LINQ To DB provides several extensions that may be useful for complex databases and custom queries:
 ```cs
 table = table.TableName("NewTableName");     // change table name in query
 table = table.DatabaseName("OtherDatabase"); // change database name, useful for cross database queries.
 table = table.OwnerName("OtherOwner");       // change owner.
 ```

-It is not required to work directly with `LINQ To DB` `DataConnection` class but there are the several ways to do that. `LINQ To DB` will try to reuse your configuration and select appropriate Data Provider:
+It is not required to work directly with `LINQ To DB` `DataConnection` class but there are several ways to do that. `LINQ To DB` will try to reuse your configuration and select appropriate data provider:
 ```cs
 // uing DbContext
 using (var dc = ctx.CreateLinqToDbConnection())